 Disclaimer: This article is for informational purposes only and is not a substitute for professional veterinary advice.
 Always consult your veterinarian for health concerns about your cat.

-Here's a statistic that surprises most cat parents: according to the AVMA, 70% of cats show signs of dental disease by the time they turn three.
-That's not a typo β three years old.
-Yet dental care is one of the most overlooked aspects of cat ownership.
+According to the AVMA, 70% of cats show signs of dental disease by the time they turn three.
+Three years old.
+That's not a typo, and yet dental care remains one of the most overlooked aspects of cat ownership.

 Daily: Tooth Brushing

 Yes, you can brush a cat's teeth.
 No, your cat probably won't love it.
-But with patience and gradual introduction, most cats will tolerate it β and it's the single most effective thing you can do for their dental health.
+With patience and a gradual introduction, most cats will tolerate it, and it's the single most effective thing you can do for their dental health.

 What You Need